sIncerass/ELSA/README.md

 - dataset/
   contains the raw and processed data used for training and testing our approach.
 It contains two subfolders:
   - Amazon review/
     contains the processed amazon review dataset created by [Pretten-hofer and Stein et al.](http://www.aclweb.org/anthology/P10-1114).
-Aside from the given parallel reviews for Japanese, French and German to English, we translate English training and testing reviews to other languages through [Google Translate](https://translate.google.com).
-Each line of the dataset file is composed of `sentiment label \t english version \t other language version`, please use json to load the according text of each review (they are already processed into list of words).
+Aside from the given parallel texts of the test data (i.e., the Japanese, French and German reviews), we translate English training and testing reviews to other languages through [Google Translate](https://translate.google.com).
+Each line of the dataset file is composed of `sentiment label \t english version \t other language version`, please use the json to parse each review (`./en_de/de/books_train_review.tsv`, they have already been processed into list of words)
-  - Tweets sentiment/
-    contains the collected tweets sentimental dataset proposed in [Deriu, Jan, et al.](https://github.com/spinningbytes/deep-mlsa).
-Each file use the same format of the review file except for they normally contain only one sentence in tweets.
-For english sentimenal tweets, we collected from semeval compition in 2015 and 2016.
-You can refer to our paper for the detailed split info.
 - scripts/
   contains the script for processing tweets, training word embedding and tidying emoji tweets into the numpy version for final ELSA model training.
-  - process_raw_tweet/ simply modify `tweet_token.py` with `input_file, output_file, emoji_file` field to complete the tokenization, extraction emoji from tweets process.
+  - process_raw_tweet/ contains the scripts of tokenizing and extracting emojis from Tweets.
+You can  modify `tweet_token.py` with `input_file, output_file, emoji_file` field for different tasks.
 Set `JAPAN=True/False` in the `word_generator.py` file for preprocessing tweets in different languages.
   - process_pre_tweets/  contains the vocabulary file that can be generated through scripts in `process_raw_tweet/ `.
-Please change the filename and path name in each scripts and run `tidy_wordvec.py, tidy_vocab.py, tidy_tweet_elsa.py` in sequence.
+Please change the filename and path name in each scripts and run `tidy_wordvec.py, tidy_vocab.py, tidy_tweet_elsa.py` in sequence to learn the word embeddings and tidy the Tweets into the format of model input.
 - elsa/
-  contains the sentence level emoji prediction ELSA model and document level ELSA model.
-The configuration files are all in yaml.
+  contains the core scripts (`.py` files) and configuration files (`.yaml` files) of ELSA and you can turn to the detailed instructions in the following Setup to run ELSA.
+The core scripts include:
+  - elsa_sentence.py : train a new version of sentence representation of ELSA from processed Tweets.
+  - test_elsa_sentence.py : generate sentence representation for amazon review dataset in respective language setting.
+  - elsa_doc.py : the final sentiment classifier of ELSA.
-- pretrained/
+- pretrained_model/
-  contains the sentence representation, elsa sentence models and elsa document models for English, Japanese, French, and German.
+  contains the pre_trained models in this study, including the representation models (i.e., `working in process`) and the final sentiment classifier (i.e., `working in process`).

 ## Setup